Jefferson Memorial

 How do I respond to a letter from the Metropolitan Police Department (MPD) asking me to come in for an interview?

 People who are suspected of having violated this statute are typically notified by mail and asked to come into a police district building to answer questions.
-The letter also gives the person the opportunity to resolve the matter by phone.
-Because these people are now potentially subject to criminal liability, it is important that they hire defense counsel to protect their interests.
+More recently, some of the hit-and-run investigators have been calling suspects by phone.
+Here is a list of email addresses for the hit-and-run investigator in each District:

-The first step upon receiving the letter is to obtain a copy of the accident report.
+The first step upon being contacted by police is to obtain a copy of the accident report.
 You can do this yourself with instructions here.
 Or you can ask your lawyer to do this for you.
 Although the narrative typically consists of only a paragraph or two, the report will provide you — and your lawyer — a good idea of how strong the government’s case against you might be.
 For example, how detailed is the description of the person who was allegedly driving the car?

 One of the major challenges facing police will be to identify the person who was behind the wheel of the car that left the scene.
 For example, although they may know the identify of the person who owns the car, they may not know who was actually driving it on the day in question.
 This is why it is important that the recipient of the letter not incriminate him- or herself.

-There are typically only one or two officers at each MPD district building who serve as the “hit-and-run” coordinators, and they often have other responsibilities as well.
+The “hit-and-run” investigators often have other responsibilities as well.
 This means that the investigations can stretch out over a number of months.
 This can be stressful for the person who is being investigated.

 How can I avoid criminal charges for Leaving After Colliding/Hit-and-Run in D.C.?